moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/storage/volumes.md

 - Ultra low latency
 SSD disk to deliver faster disk I/O performance, it's perfect if you need heavy read/write

+##### Step 2 - Create from existing volume

+The process is the that explain in Step 2, the only difference is that you don't have to choose a size for the volume but a snapshot form a previous one.
+Once it's ok, just create it!

 #### Attach a volume